-ATLANTA, Aug.
-14, 2015 /PRNewswire-USNewswire/ -- The U.S. Small Business Administration announced today certain Private NonProfit (PNP) organizations that do not provide critical services of a governmental nature may be eligible to apply for low-interest disaster loans.
-These loans are available following a Presidential disaster declaration for Public Assistance resulting from damages caused by severe storms, tornadoes, high winds, flooding, landslides and mudslides on July 11-20, 2015.
+ATLANTA, March 23, 2012 /PRNewswire-USNewswire/ -- The U.S. Small Business Administration announced today that certain Private Non-Profit Organizations (PNPs) in Kentucky that do not provide critical services of a governmental nature may be eligible to apply for low interest rate disaster loans.
+These loans are available due to a Presidential disaster declaration for Public Assistance resulting from damages caused by the severe storms, tornadoes, winds and flooding that occurred from Feb.
+29 to March 3, 2012.

-"PNP organizations are urged to contact their County's Emergency Manager to obtain information about local briefings.
-At the meeting, PNP representatives will need to provide information about their organization," said Frank Skaggs, director of SBA Field Operations Center East in Atlanta.
-The information will be used to submit a Request for Public Assistance which FEMA uses to determine if the PNP provides an essential governmental service and meets the definition of a "critical facility."
-Based upon that conclusion, FEMA may provide the PNP with a Public Assistance reimbursement grant for their eligible costs or refer the PNP to SBA for disaster loan assistance.
+"PNP organizations are urged to contact the Kentucky Emergency Management (KYEM) at www.kyem.ky.gov to obtain information about local briefings.
+At the briefing, PNP representatives will need to provide information about their organization," said Frank Skaggs, director of SBA Field Operations Center East in Atlanta.
+The information will be used to submit a Request for Public Assistance, which FEMA uses to determine if the PNP provides an essential governmental service and meets the definition of a "critical facility."
+Based upon that conclusion, FEMA may provide the PNP with a Public Assistance reimbursement grant for their eligible costs or refer the PNP to SBA for a disaster loan.

 The SBA also offers Economic Injury Disaster Loans to help meet working capital needs, such as ongoing operating expenses to PNP organizations of all sizes.
 Economic Injury Disaster Loan assistance is available regardless of whether the organization suffered any physical property damage.